top of page

 Text on a blue background: Disparities in EMS response in Black and Hispanic communities.
 Pharmacists can spread awareness and offer training.

-1. Offering Point-of-Care Testing to Underserved Communities.
+1. Offering Point-of-Care Testing (POCT)

 From Vision to Impact: aPHP’s Role in Reducing Health Disparities